cryberg/auth0-react-sample/README.md

 # Easy User Authentication for React Apps

 This repository hosts a React project that defines a Single-Page Application (SPA).
 You'll secure access to some of its routes using Auth0 User Authentication.
+Relates to this tutorial: https://auth0.com/blog/complete-guide-to-react-user-authentication/ The associated BE repo is here: https://github.com/cryberg/auth0-express-js-sample

 ## Get Started